-Sixteen years online and counting, Africanhiphop.com is one of the original sites promoting urban African culture via the web.
+Twenty-two years online and counting, Africanhiphop.com is one of the original sites promoting urban African culture via the web.
 Its original goal of ‘unifying everybody who’s inspired by hip hop and by the cultures of Africa and of African origins’ still holds today.
 Africanhiphop.com brings news, interviews, feature stories, dj mixes and web radio shows.
 The discussion forum has united heads from all over the world in discussion, collabos and even marriage.

 The info at Africanhiphop.com is provided by a team of correspondents across Africa and the diaspora, and sometimes by the artists themselves.
 Our editorial team is made up of young media professionals from various origins in Africa and the diaspora.
 The African Hip Hop Radio team consists of radio presenters and producers from sixteen different countries.

 The Africanhiphop.com website is 100 percent independent, uncensored and its core activities have mostly been run without financial or material support from any organization or funder.
 Throughout the years we have partnered with different organizations including Madunia foundation, Africaserver and This Is Africa.

 Since the early nineties we have been collecting info on the development of hip hop in Africa, and we will publish any available info at this spot.
 So if you have any material, let us know and we will put it up.
 You can get in touch by using the contact form.